 Motorola Droid (Motorola Milestone)

-Launched through Verizon in the US, the Motorola Droid made a big splash thanks to its "Droid Does" marketing campaign, which emphasized features that the iPhone didn't have.
+Launched through Verizon in the US, the Motorola Droid made a splash thanks to its "Droid Does" marketing campaign, which emphasized features the iPhone didn't have.
 With a quality screen and powerful processor, the Droid sold over 1 million units in just 74 days, becoming the first product to help Android gain widespread attention from users.

 Samsung Galaxy S

-Galaxy S contributes greatly to Android's popularity
+Galaxy S contributed greatly to the popularity of Android

 PHOTO: CHIP